DLibatique/LATN102-S20/_pages/schedule-DM.md

 - **Homework (due before class)**: Review vocabulary for quiz #23, **Composition #4 due**

 ### Friday, November 8
-- Orders: Jussive Subjunctive
+- Indirect statement
 - CBL Prep Time
-- **Homework (due before class)**: Read the section on the jussive subjunctive and study for quiz #24
+- **Homework (due before class)**: Read the section on indirect statement and the formation of infinitives for quiz #24

 [Back to top.](#top)